cobleg/EnergyFinancialMarkets/game theory.md

 A supplier seeking to manipulate prices would need to make a calculation about whether to withhold supply based on their assessment of eventually successfully defending the litigation.

-Hence, the decision to withhold supply is based on expected payoffs.
+Hence, the decision to withhold supply is based on expected payoffs after accounting for other players' likely responses.